NotQuiteAwake/hierarchical/notes/report.md

 ### Single galaxy

 For this we use $n = 1000$.
 Snapshots are shown in [Figure @fig:galaxy].
-All the masses away from centre are in fact circulating the centre, and despite the initial condition of a uniform angular velocity, after some time the angular velocity of outer masses drop, agreeing with galactic rotation curves.
-These details are not at all obvious from snapshots alone, and the reader is therefore encouraged to check out the actual animations.
+All the masses away from centre are in fact circulating the centre.
+The details of the evolution are not at all obvious from snapshots alone, and the reader is therefore encouraged to check out the actual animations.

 For energy and angular momentum change, see [Figure @fig:galaxy_E_L].